miniway/zper/README.md

 ## Design
 Inspired by Apache [Kafka](http://incubator.apache.org/kafka/)

-* Easier to use for 0MQ users
+* Easier to use for 0MQ developer
-* 2x faster than Kafka
+* 2x faster than Kafka at Producer (1.5x faster at Consumer)
+* No ZooKeepr dependency

 ### ZPWriter
 * Listen on the ROUTER socket
 * Handle write requests
 * Multiplex worker thread based on the topic hash
-* Support replica to another ZPWriter
+* Support replica to another ZPWriter (at 0.2)

+### ZPReader
+* Listen on the ROUTER socket
+* Handle fetch requests
+* Handle operation requests

 ### ZPAck
 * Listen on the PUB socket for public